taw00/manuscript-css/README.md

 - Open that markdown document in your favorite editor.
 - Replace the templated content with yours
 - Write your story, scene by scene.
-(Or poetry collection, poem by poem.)
+(Or if a poetry collection, poem by poem.)

 ## Process summary - Steps 3 & 4 - processing that markdown